Hannahpohmah/WebtechFinalProject/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/yourusername/maintenance-management-system.git`
-2. Import the database schema from `database.sql` into your MySQL database.
+2. Import the database schema from `home_maintenance.sql` into your MySQL database.
 3. Update the database connection settings in `config.php` with your MySQL database credentials.
 4. Start the Apache web server and MySQL database server.
 5. Open the project in your web browser.